Improve Random Test Profiles

 Our latest innovation in random testing is a patented method of kurtosis control.
 With Kurtosion, you can control the RMS and kurtosis of the random waveform to have more control over the probability distribution and more closely match your test lab to the real world.

-- Full RMS Control: Acceleration is moved from the mean towards peak levels, resulting in no change of GRMS.
+- Full RMS control: Acceleration is moved from the mean towards peak levels, resulting in no change in GRMS

 Kurtosion Shaker Capacity Calculator

 Increasing the kurtosis value on a shaker for specific tests may decrease the manufacturer’s random lb-f rating.
 Engineers can use the relationship between kurtosis and the crest factor to calculate the shaker capacity for a random Kurtosion test.

 Download Calculator (Excel)

 “Test results obtained at VRC with their newly developed kurtosis control technique clearly show that non-Gaussian distributions can indeed be created at product resonances, regardless of the Papoulis Rule.”
 READ MORE.

 “Many test personnel have recognized that random testing, while good, has shortcomings when it comes to simulating the real-world environment.
 As a result, over the years, there have been many vibration testing method modifications to address these shortcomings.”
 READ MORE.

 The Fatigue Damage Spectrum and Kurtosis Control

 “The Fatigue Damage Spectrum shows the increasing fatigue damage across all frequencies that accompany the increased kurtosis levels that cause the faster product failure.
 The FDS is another great tool that clearly illustrates the effectiveness of Kurtosis Control.”
 READ MORE.